-If you're enjoying Starch Madness, or if you just like looking at the beautiful photos Vicky shot of all the pasta varieties in our pasta glossary, we've set up a wee merch shop with prints and other pasta-themed stuff.
+If you're enjoying Starch Madness, or if you just like looking at the beautiful photos Vicky shot of all the pasta varieties, we've set up a wee merch shop with prints and other pasta-themed stuff.

 All the proceeds from sales will be donated to World Central Kitchen, the relief organization founded by Chef José Andrés, so it's for a good cause.

 Marian Bull over at Bon Appetit: "Celebrities, I’ve learned through this experience, are 'just like us!' in at least one crucial way: They, too, are going insane.."

 Paul made the spicy Sicilian pie.
 Maybe all of the rest of us should, too?

 Filling out brackets! @seriouseats #StarchMadness One pasta to rule them all!!